suchmememanyskill/OpenCentauri/docs/software/custom-gcode.md

 (Note: exUDISK is the USB Stick)

-WARNING!!
+!!! warning
     Invalid configs cause the printer to not boot!